 The OGL is a set of terms and conditions on the re-use of certain public sector data.
 Data that is available under OGL is free to use, including commercially, as long as it adheres to the terms of the Licence.
 The OGL is intended to be simple and to encourage the use of the data to which it applies.
 The expertise of our specialists helps Groundsure to utilise this data in the most effective manner, extracting relevant information from it and bringing this to our customers.
 A copy of the current OGL is available from The National Archives: http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/

 Ordnance Survey is the UK national mapping agency who have been responsible for producing official maps of the UK for over 170 years.
 While it originally produced paper maps, and still do, the majority of its work is the production of digital mapping data that underpins both private and public sector work around location, including the creation of new datasets.
 This is where Groundsure source our background mapping.

-PBA is an infrastructure and major developments consultancy in engineering, planning and economics.
+Stantec UK Ltd is an infrastructure and major developments consultancy in engineering, planning and economics.
 It holds data on both naturally occurring and mining cavities for use in assessing ground stability.